 The Czech Republic and Hungary are countries whose histories have struggled and suffered from communism.
 Many people here don’t want to talk about that part of their history.
 We probably won’t know the exact reasons why they want to avoid it so much.
 However, I think to stop asking them about communist history can make them more comfortable, and they can have more joy for the life they have right now.

 After the dissolution of the Soviet Union, Hungary and Czech Republic have become capitalist countries.
 When I walk on the streets, people here enjoy what they have.
-They have the high consuming ability, and they seem like that they have walked through the shadow of the past.
+They have the high consuming ability, and they look like that they have walked throughout the shadow of the past.